Flag of Saint David: History

+Modern Usage

 Between 2003 and 2008, Cardiff City F.C. incorporated the flag into their logo.
 The club also has eventually used the flag as captain armband.
 Crusaders RLFC, who started playing rugby league in Bridgend in 2006, also incorporated the flag on their logo.

 In 2007 George Hargreaves, leader of the Welsh Christian Party, campaigned to replace the Flag of Wales with the St David's Cross, claiming that the red dragon on the Welsh flag was "nothing less than the sign of Satan".

+In 2023 during the Men's Rugby World Cup which took place in France, the Wales team used an alternate black jersey with yellow garments.

 HMS Flora

 The crew of the Pembroke-built Royal Navy cruiser HMS Flora played football in a black and yellow kit, in honour of Saint David's colours.
 While docked in Chile in early 1903, they were beaten by a local team from Coquimbo, upon which the sailors gifted the local team some of their jerseys.
 Coquimbo Unido continues to play in black and yellow in the Chilean First Division.